 Develop your brand

 To run a successful photography business in Nigeria, you must learn how to create a professional brand appearance for your business.
-This includes an engaging name and logo that resonate with your specialty.
+This includes an engaging name and logo that resonate with your speciality.
 Afterwards, you should register with appropriate censoring bodies.
 This will help you in gaining more trust from your customers and prospects.

 Lastly, create an office for your brand.
 This can be an online or offline office, a studio perhaps.
 I strongly advise having the two to increase your chances of getting more jobs.